brysonsy/brysonsy.github.io/projects/uhwaterconnoisseur.md

 <img class="ui image" src="../images/landingPage.png">

 My contribution to the project was the creation of the rating system and the directory page.
 Though, I also tried to help out on any other issues that my group members were having trouble with.
+The directory page acted as a short explantion of features for the application, with it being the first page users see after logging in.